Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     + If desired, click the *Order state to set in shop after the order is fully shipped* drop-down list and select the state that will be set for the order if the shipment has been completed.
 All states available in Shopware 6 are displayed.

     + If desired, enable for each payment method the toggles of all states for which the orders are to be imported.
 If you select no order state for a certain payment method, all orders with this payment method, regardless of their state, will be imported.
 All states available in Shopware 6 are displayed for each payment method.
 All payment methods configured in Shopware 6 are displayed.
+This allows you, for example, to only process payed orders for methods like PayPal where it is uncommon to process orders prior to them being paid.

 6. Click the *Tax classes* menu entry in the left side bar.
   The tax classes available in Shopware 6 are displayed on the right side.